-All purpose thread is offered in a huge selection of colors but that doesn't mean your always going to find the perfect color.
+All purpose thread is offered in a huge selection of colors but that doesn't mean you're always going to find the perfect color.

-When you get to the fabric store the tread displays can seem very intimidating.
+When you get to the fabric store the thread displays can seem very intimidating.
 There are all kinds of threads and a huge variety of colors.

 Just because your fabric is polyester, does not mean you want that pretty, shiny polyester thread.
 The shiny polyester thread is for machine embroidery and is not as strong as an all-purpose or wrapped thread for construction purposes.
 Button and carpet thread is not a normal construction thread.
 Although the thread is strong it is not designed for construction.
 Bobbin thread is not a construction thread unless you are working on a very fine fabric.
 Always have a sample of your fabric with you to get as close a match as possible.
 Thread Buying Tips and Troubleshooting - Thread Problems Solved is a great place to learn about thread and go shopping for thread as an educated consumer.